dnsouli/Temple-Shoot-VR-Game/README.md

 ### Instructional Video and Gameplay Trailer

 For further instruction, please watch my gameplay trailer and overview video.
-This video can either be watched on [YouTube](https://www.youtube.com/watch?v=Q81lpjwDEvI&feature=youtu.be) or downloaded [here](https://drive.google.com/file/d/1D1JQgr_v9sh3IZL0kYt9XAJZM32juXnY/view?usp=sharing).
+This video can either be watched on [YouTube](https://www.youtube.com/watch?v=Q81lpjwDEvI&feature=youtu.be) or downloaded from this repository.